Clerical and Administration Pay Equity

 PSA and DHBs will also agree a process for translating people on to the new national pay structure.

-The size of any individual increases won’t be known until the pay equity settlement has been agreed, around the middle of next year.
+The size of any individual increases won’t be known until the pay equity settlement has been agreed.

 Because pay rates for clerical and administration work vary so widely, the size of any final increases will vary significantly between roles and DHBs.